onnx/onnx/docs/Operators.md

 <dt><tt>Y</tt> (non-differentiable) : T</dt>
 <dd>A tensor of the same type as 'X' containing all the unique values or subtensors sliced along a provided 'axis' in 'X', either sorted or maintained in the same order they occur in input 'X'</dd>
 <dt><tt>indices</tt> (optional, non-differentiable) : tensor(int64)</dt>
-<dd>A 1-D INT64 tensor containing indices of 'Y' elements' first occurrence in 'X'.
+<dd>A 1-D INT64 tensor containing indices of 'Y' elements' first occurance in 'X'.
 When 'axis' is provided, it contains indices to subtensors in input 'X' on the 'axis'.
 When 'axis' is not provided, it contains indices to values in the flattened input tensor. </dd>
 <dt><tt>inverse_indices</tt> (optional, non-differentiable) : tensor(int64)</dt>
 <dd>A 1-D INT64 tensor containing, for elements of 'X', its corresponding indices in 'Y'.
 When 'axis' is provided, it contains indices to subtensors in output 'Y' on the 'axis'.
 When 'axis' is not provided, it contains indices to values in output 'Y'. </dd>
 <dt><tt>counts</tt> (optional, non-differentiable) : tensor(int64)</dt>